-We seek projects in any medium for inclusion in Ethnographic Terminalia 2014––The Bureau of Memories: Archives and Ephemera.
-This theme (two sides of the same coin) invites reflection on the archive and its discontents.
+The Bureau of Memories: Archives and Ephemera is a thematic reflection on the archive and its discontents.
 Washington’s identity as the seat of American political power is amplified through its role as the locus of its own memorialization.
 Where there is history, there is haunting.
 By drawing on the archive’s unnerving, uncanny, and ephemeral specters, this exhibition is an effort to re-imagine and reposition archives as sites which not only have the capacity to produce and contest historical memory, but also generate significant gaps and blind spots.